iCliniq Logo

 What Are the Common Causes and Risk Factors of Smelly Feet?

 Bacteria are to be blamed.
-The bacteria like dark, damp, sweaty places and they multiply in sweat.
-So bacteria will feast on the feet because feet have more sweat glands than other parts of the body.
-Sweat creates a prime environment for the bacteria to grow, multiply and their metabolic processes emit a bad odor.
-And these bacteria can also feed on the dead skin cells and oils present in the skin and start to grow into colonies.
+The bacteria are like dark, damp, sweaty places and multiply in sweat.
+So bacteria will feast on the feet because feet have more sweat glands than other body parts.
+Sweat creates a prime environment for the bacteria to grow and multiply, and their metabolic processes emit a bad odor.
+These bacteria can also feed on the dead skin cells and oils present in the skin and start to grow into colonies.
 They get rid of the wastes that are breaking down from the oils and dead skin cells in the form of organic acids.
 These organic acids produce a bad odor.
+The risk factors for smelly feet are as follows:

 • Teenagers and pregnant women are at increased risk of developing smelly feet because their bodies produce hormones that make them sweat more.